lelegard/riscv-info/README.md

 $ ./riscv_info.py --cpuinfo cpuinfo.qemu.riscv --isa isa-extensions.qemu.riscv
 ~~~

-The directory `test` in this repository contains the following sample files:
+The directory `test` in this repository contains sample input and output files for

-- `cpuinfo.qemu.default`: collected on Ubuntu 25.04 on a Qemu system with default CPU.
+the following configurations:

-- `cpuinfo.qemu.rva23s64`: collected on Ubuntu 25.04 on a Qemu system with `-cpu rva23s64` (RVA23 profile).
+- Ubuntu 25.04 on a Qemu system with default CPU.
-- `cpuinfo.qemu.cpumax`: collected on Ubuntu 25.04 on a Qemu system with `-cpu max`.
+- Ubuntu 25.04 on a Qemu system with `-cpu rva23s64` (RVA23 profile).

-The corresponding output files are provided.
+- Ubuntu 25.04 on a Qemu system with `-cpu max`.

 ## Prerequisite: PyYAML Python module